sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 title:
 permalink: blog/quotes/
 ---
 Most of these quotes have been stolen from different online resources.
 Some of them are from conversations I had or overheard.
-A tiny fraction of them are mine.

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>